 Bacterial vaginosis

-While bacterial vaginosis (BV) more commonly causes white or gray vaginal discharge, some women may notice a greenish tint.
+While BV more commonly causes white or gray vaginal discharge, some women may notice a greenish tint.
 Bacterial vaginosis is a vaginal infection that occurs when there’s an imbalance in the bacteria that naturally live in the vagina, allowing harmful bacteria to overgrow.
 This imbalance may lead to a fishy smell along with changes in vaginal discharge.
 Bacterial vaginosis is often treated with oral or topical antibiotics.

 Gonorrhea